Apache Gold: Box office

 In France, it sold 1,126,887 tickets in 1964, equivalent to an estimated in gross revenue.
-(Note: See Box office.)
+(Note: See Average ticket price.)
 In Poland, it sold about 11 million tickets in 1968, breaking the all-time record for the highest-grossing foreign film in Poland.

 It was later released in the Soviet Union, where it sold 56 million tickets in 1975, becoming the third highest-grossing foreign film of the year and the 12th highest-grossing foreign film ever in the Soviet Union.
 This was equivalent to an estimated in gross revenue.

 In total, the film sold tickets at the worldwide box office, including an estimated gross revenue of in Germany, France and the Soviet Union.

 United States

 Released on a limited basis in the United States by Columbia Pictures, the film was aired on television in several cities.